monovich/bart2-docker/README.md

 # While in your bart2-docker dir run the following to add $BART to your .bashrc file
 echo "export BART=$(pwd)" >> ~/.bashrc

+# reload .bashrc or restart shell
+. ~/.bashrc

+# While in your bart2-docker dir run the following to make bart2 into an alias

 echo "alias bart2=$BART/bin/sh/bart2-latest.sh" >> ~/.bashrc

 # reload .bashrc or restart shell